ToolJet/ToolJet/docs/versioned_docs/version-2.2.0/how-to/use-s3-presigned-url-to-upload-docs.md

   .catch(error => console.error('Error uploading file:', error));
   ```
   :::warning Enable Cross Origin Resource Sharing(CORS)
-  - For the file to be uploaded successfully, you will need to add the CORS configuration from the **Permissions** tab of your **Bucket** settings.
+  - For the file to be uploaded successfully, you will need to add the CORS policies from the **Permissions** tab of your **Bucket** settings.
 Here's a sample CORS:
   ```json
   [
     {